hamsternipples/nosedocs/noseblog.md

 this makes me not only the star of the production, but the star of the production the producers are having nosebook produce to understand their circumstances a little better.

 nice :) ... to be continued (obviously, there are a lot of implications to this idea) ...

 [1]: the subject of motivation is one of the most common ones to be found on places like hacker news and stuff. for me it's all about energy management and a belief in one's creation. so, I believe this is actually one of the primary reasons why there are so many trends in programming, because if php (or nodejs, or elixir) is the hottest new thing, and you're using that, it helps with the belief -- even if you're making an app for door to door kitty litter delivery. additionally, there is a lot of energy around the trends because of the money invested by the people pushing them, so the trend is like free energy, and the programmer can ride off of that easier than they can improve their perception of their product in their mind.

-### 20§9-03-04 ??:?? - you gatta want it
+### 20§9-03-04 ??:?? - you gatta want it (a change on the translation of the authority's control of star watching, and the two paths of andrea / kenny)

 ### 2019-03-04 ??:?? - when feeling bad, I resort to logic. but, when feeling good, I evaluate it by how it feels